 - In 2009-10, food scraps collected during one week each month were used for onsite composting.
 The finished compost was used in the school garden, the Grizzly Patch.

-- When it’s not possible to use durable trays, the lunchroom used compostable paper trays instead of polystyrene trays.
+- When not possible to use durable trays, the lunchroom used compostable paper instead of polystyrene trays.

-- All utensils provided for school lunches are compostable.
+- All utensils provided for school lunches were compostable.

 - Students created a video and signs demonstrating which materials should be recycled and composted.